 Located at Plzeňská 846/66, 150 00, Praha-Smíchov, AAU housing is brand new (completed in May 2019).
-Hosing consists of 36 rooms located within the same building.
-Housing options range from single, double and tripe rooms.
+Housing consists of 36 rooms located within the same building.
+Housing options range from single, double and triple rooms.
 The building is staffed 24 hours a day with a security guard and receptionist.
 Accommodation is only offered for Fall and Spring semester.
 If capacity allows, students could be housed during the summer semester.
 Housing costs range from $2,900 (single), $2,400 (double), $1,900 (triple).
 Students must pay a reservation deposit of $470 (estimate) and a security deposit of $512 (estimate).
 The security deposit is refundable, provided no damage is done to the room.

 You will be responsible for purchasing your own food while abroad and may certainly visit the on-campus cafeteria/cafe.
 There are many great restaurants throughout the city that are sure to fit any budget and dietary need.
 Don't hesitate to ask us for recommendations!

 Students are encouraged to visit the Housing page of Anglo-American University for more information.
 Proof of housing is required for visa purposes.

 Students are responsible for purchasing their own airfare and may depart from any U.S. airport of their choice.